Interactive Mission

 • What should I learn after floating pins?

-The next concept is pull-up versus pull-down resistors.
-Those two patterns give input pins a reliable default HIGH or default LOW state.
+The next concept is ESP32 pull-up and pull-down resistors.
+Mission 03 explains why pins float; Mission 04 shows the wiring patterns that give input pins a reliable default HIGH or default LOW state.

 Continue Learning